Tguntenaar/bos-workspace/README.md

 # bos-workspace (ALPHA)

 bos-workspace is a toolset to help ease the development of bOS widgets.
-It works like a monorepo, allowing you to develop multiple bos apps in the same time.
+It works like a monorepo, allowing you to develop multiple bos workspaces in the same time.
 It also provides a build script to help with the development process.

 ## Introduction